ajcvickers/ajcvickers.github.io/_posts/2016-11-01-ef-core-dependency-injection-internals.md

 ---
-layout: post
+layout: default
-title: EF Core Dependency Injection Internals
+title: "EF Core Dependency Injection Internals"
 date: 2016-11-01 12:46
+day: 1st
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [Dependency Injection, EF Core, EF Core Provider, Entity Framework]
+permalink: 2016/11/01/ef-core-dependency-injection-internals/
 ---

+# EF Core 1.1
+# EF Core Dependency Injection Internals

-A <a href="https://blog.oneunicorn.com/2016/10/27/dependency-injection-in-ef-core-1-1/">previous post</a> gave an overview of how dependency injection is used internally by EF Core, and how applications might interact with this.
+A <a href="/2016/10/27/dependency-injection-in-ef-core-1-1/">previous post</a> gave an overview of how dependency injection is used internally by EF Core, and how applications might interact with this.
 In this post we will look at some of the internal details.
 This post is aimed at provider writers and people who may want to contribute to the EF source code.
 Application developers should not need to know any of this.

 <h2>Principles</h2>